ssoyeee/muse/README.md

 ## How to deploy?

 - Run `npm run build`.
-- Run `npm start`.
+- Run `npm start`. -->
-# muse -->

-## Muse
+# Muse

-# Music streaming app for everyone, you can access and play songs, albums for free
+## Music streaming app for everyone, you can access and play songs, albums for free